ryanblakeley/bot-disclosure-law/README.md

 A law that requires all bots to be labeled as bots.
 Bot activity should always be labeled so that humans can easily distinguish it from human activity.

-1. Any service which stores user accounts, must ensure that any account owned or accessed by a bot program must have a user name that ends in 'bot'.
+1. Any service which stores user accounts must ensure that any account owned or accessed by a bot must have a name label 'bot'.
 2. All messages, comments, and audio clips must be labeled with the bot name.
-3. User activity statistics like views, upvotes, downvotes, etc. must clearly designate the portion that is bots or not include bot activity in those statistics.
+3. User activity statistics like views, upvotes, downvotes, etc. must clearly indicate suspected bot participation or not include bot activity in those statistics.
 4. Generative art must be clearly attributed with the bot name.

 ## Terminology